 Despite us emphasizing the Associated Press reporter with how incredibly rare any problems were with carrying guns at legislatures and noting that not one had been harmed in those cases, the reporter focused the very rare, minor problems that have occurred.
 The AP headline for the piece is “Gun-friendly statehouses see occasional reckless conduct.”
-Relying largely on our data on where guns are permitted on statehouse grounds, the reporter lists one accidental discharge and two cases where people have temporarily misplaced their guns.
+Relying on our data on where guns are permitted on statehouse grounds, the reporter lists one accidental discharge and two cases where people have temporarily misplaced their guns.
 The article also only focuses on state legislators being allowed to carry when in fact there are absolutely no problems that have been recorded with civilians being able to carry.
 We had not previously included the Idaho incident in our listed below because someone saying that they temporarily forgot that their gun was in one of their desk drawers didn’t seem particularly troublesome.

 Here is the way part of the AP story appeared in the Washington Post (note that the Associated Press also go the name of the CPRC wrong):